processing/p5.js/developer_docs/README.md

 $ npm run grunt connect -keepalive
 ```

-With the server running, you should be able to open test/test.html in your favorite web browser.
+With the server running, you should be able to open `test/test.html` in a browser.

 # Development Process